Covenants and Deed Restrictions

 Accessory Structure Brochure

 Two detached accessory structures are permitted per parcel.
 No attached or detached accessory structure may be used as a dwelling or for any business, profession, trade or occupation.
 Building permits are required for all accessory structures, including garages, storage sheds, and other similar uses that are greater than 200 square feet.
+A $25 Zoning Compliance Permit is required for all accessory buildings, sheds, and similar uses less than 200 square feet.
 Freestanding accessory structures that are greater than 600 square feet or those with an eave height of more than 10 feet require a foundation system that extends 42 inches below grade.

 Lots containing less than 10,400 square feet may have one detached accessory structure not exceeding 720 square feet, and a second structure not exceeding 144 square feet.